Enforceability of Non-Compete Agreements

 If challenging your contract is legally advised before starting your own business, you may be able to reach a settlement with your former employer out of court.
 In fact, most employers prefer to work out a compromise without the extensive costs, resources, and risk associated with a court battle.

 If you need help with non-compete agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.